networknext/next/cmd/portal/README.md

 - `REDIS_PASSWORD`: the password to connect to the redis database.
 Default `""`
 - `REDIS_MAX_IDLE_CONNS`: the max number of idle redis pool connections.
 Default `5`
 - `REDIS_MAX_ACTIVE_CONNS`: the max number of active redis pool connections.
 Default `64`
-- `FEATURE_BIGTABLE`: the feature flag to viewing historical user sessions through the User Tool).
+- `FEATURE_BIGTABLE`: the feature flag to viewing historical user sessions through the User Tool.
 Default `false`
 - `BIGTABLE_EMULATOR_HOST`: the hostname for the Bigtable emulator.
 Should only be set for local development.
 - `BIGTABLE_INSTANCE_ID`: the instance ID of the Bigtable instance for the current project.
 Default `localhost:8086`
 - `BIGTABLE_TABLE_NAME`: the table name for the historical sessions table in Bigtable.
 Default `""`